 Note: If GO-4 does not start within 15 seconds, turn key to Off position, then try again in 30 seconds.
-Damage may to occur to starter if it is run continuously for an extended period of time.
+Damage may to occur to starter.

-Note: The GO-4 will start only when the transmission is in Park or Neutral.
+Controls and Gauges - cont'd Note: The GO-4 will start only when the transmission is in Park or Neutral.